spice-h2020/edinburgh900/README.md

-# Deep Viewpoints
+# Edinburgh 900 Viewpoints

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.2.

-## Configuring Deep Viewpoints to work with the SPICE Linked Data Hub
+## Configuring Edinburgh 900 Viewpoints to work with the SPICE Linked Data Hub

 Copy the file `src/app/config.example.ts` to `src/app/config.ts`